TobiahRex/E-commerce-Serverless/src/Services/README.md

 ### asynchDispatchServices.js

 ##### List of Services
-  - _generateDynamicTitle_: Generates Mobile Navbar Title.
+  - _generateMobileTitle_: Generates Mobile Navbar Title.
 Generates a Title based on the react-router address.
   - _saveGeolocation_: Saves User IP info.
 The backend makes an API request to _ipinfo.io_ which supplies the users IP address and browser info the this service via sockets.
   - _setMobileDevice_:  Detects & saves type of mobile device.
   - _setScreenSize_: Finds the device with and saves.